Jaegerwald/Jaegerwald/README.md

 ### Most of my projects are on [Codeberg](https://codeberg.org/Jaegerwald)!

-<sub>W4SP, KEE and the KEE Wiki remain here for some time to properly migrate them without damage.</sub>
+<sub>KEE will remain here for some time to be properly migrated without damage.</sub>